Bones and Names: Synopsis

-Boris is an actor and Jonathan a writer both have been in relationship for many years.
+Boris is an actor and Jonathan a writer both have been in a relationship for many years.
 Their relationship is now at turning point as both have found new interests.
 Jonathan is totally lost in writing a new novel and actor Boris and his younger colleague Tim are getting closer.
 At the same time Jonathan's single sister, Natasha and her puckish young daughter Josie are struggling for distance, closeness, trust, desire and fear of loss.
 They both are turning to unconventional ways to deal with the relationship issues.